Right of Publicity

 In addition, under Florida law, a person’s right of publicity does not apply, and cannot be enforced, in connection with any photograph of such person solely as a member of the public and where such person is not named in or in connection with the photograph’s use.

-Other exceptions to the general enforceability of the protections provided by right of publicity statutes and laws may apply in Florida and other states.
+Other exceptions to the general enforceability of the protections provided by the right of publicity statutes and laws may apply in Florida and other states.

 For more information concerning how to protect and enforce your right of publicity against unauthorized commercial users of your name, image, or likeness, please contact one of our attorneys.